edit

 source path/to/dune-common/build-cmake/dune-env/bin/activate

-Alternatively, a custom virtual environment can be activated before configuring DUNE that will replace the internal virtual environment.
+If you don’t like the virtual environment that’s set up automatically, a custom virtual environment can be activated before building DUNE that will replace the internal virtual environment.

 Running a first program